NVIDIA/Fuser/doc/dev/tma.md

 Please note that, although in the above example, the split is divisible, this does not have to be the case in general.

-The case where the split is not divisible deserve a deeper look at, but because this is an introductory document, we will not cover this topic here.
-Please refer to the [TMA Modeling In Depth](../reading/tma-modeling-in-depth.md#indivisible-boxing-split) document.

 #### Define box by compositing